Adding your recurring income in PocketGuard allows you to see how much money is available to create a budget and calculate your IN MY POCKET.

 If you have a ‘twice a month’ income, our algorithm will expect two transactions within this month.
 When the transactions are pulled to the app, the income will be marked as received even if the date or amount is different from the one you expected.

 In case a transaction didn't match an income name, you can manually mark your income as received.

 To do that, please complete the steps below:

-- Choose a transaction and hit Continue;
+- Select a transaction or create a new one and hit Continue.

 NOTE: the transaction will be renamed to your income name and categorized as “Income” in order to associate it with the income.

 "Just once" income

 The "Just once" option is intended to plan for non-recurring incomes you expect in the future.
 If there's a one-time income that has already occurred, just make sure it's categorized as "Income" and it'll count a received income in the respective month.